cangokdayi/wp-facades/README.md

 Code is optimized for PHP 7.4 and I haven't tested with earlier versions.
 But I can confirm that I didn't come accross any issues with PHP 8.0 as well.

-If you found an issue, feel free create a PR that fixes it.
+If you found an issue, feel free to create a PR that fixes it.

 \#WordPressCodingStandardsMyAss